Followers

 The Prodigy

-This final post of 2023 will profile another of the historical characters in my novel, The Lafayette Circle.
-Although John Quincy Adams plays a relatively minor role in this tale of intrigue and mayhem in early 19th century America, he does provide the seed of the ideas that made the Marquis de Lafayette's 1824-1825 visit more than just a celebration of bonhomie between two nations.
+This final post of 2023 will profile another historical character from my novel, The Lafayette Circle.
+Although John Quincy Adams plays a relatively minor role in this tale of intrigue and mayhem in early 19th century America, he does provide the seed of ideas that made the Marquis de Lafayette's 1824-1825 visit more than just a celebration of friendship between two nations.

 John Quincy Adams - the youthful diplomat